sametivon/sametivon/README.md

 - 👋 Hi, I’m @sametivon
-- 👀 I’m interested in APEX
+- 👀 I’m interested in APEX and JS
-- 🌱 I’m currently learning SALESFORCE
+- 🌱 I’m currently learning SALESFORCE and JS
-- 💞️ I’m looking to collaborate on SALESFORCE DEVELOPERS
+- 💞️ I’m looking to collaborate on SALESFORCE DEVELOPERS and Frontend DEVELOPERS
 - 📫 How to reach me @linkedin.com/sametivon

 <!---